ranagh00/HR-Database-Management-System/README.md

 Includes status values (Pending, Approved) as constrained by the CHECK constraint.

+## Queries

+QUERIES.sql file offers a wide range of SQL queries designed to analyze and report on various aspects of the HR database.
+Here's a refined and categorized overview of the provided queries to enhance clarity and understanding

 ## How to Use
 1. Run the `DDL/CreateTables.sql` file to create the schema.